polyfy/jline3/deploy/readme.txt

-- Run './build rebuild' from the root to build 'jline/target/jline-3.20.1.jar'.

-# Deploy locally:
+# Make sure you have built 'jline/target/jline-3.20.1.jar'
+# From the root of this repository, execute:
+./build rebuild

+# From this directory, install locally to ~/.m2/repository/polylith/jline/3.20.1:
 clojure -X:install

 # Deploy to Clojars (replace username + clojars-token):